 10 things every pre-med should know before becoming a medical student

-It’s hard to fully grasp what life in medical school is like until you’re actually on campus, but this physician insight can help paint a clearer picture for you.
+While it’s common to think about how to prepare for medical school, it’s hard to fully grasp what being a med student will actually be like until you’re on campus.
+Thankfully, this physician insight can help paint a clearer picture for you.

 1. Having a well-planned schedule is essential

 During college, many students get away with cramming before an exam or simply skimming through a reading assignment.
 Cutting corners like this just won’t work in medical school.
-There’s simply too much material to absorb.
+Being a med student involves absorbing a substantial amount of material, so diligent study habits are essential.

 “You need to schedule in such a way that you’re going to get everything done, because there’s just so much to do.”